Generic name: rabeprazole [ ra-BEP-ra-zole ]

 rabeprazole can cause diarrhea, which may be a sign of a new infection.
 If you have diarrhea that is watery or bloody, call your doctor before using anti-diarrhea medicine.

 What other drugs will affect rabeprazole?

-This list is not complete.
-Other drugs may interact with rabeprazole, including prescription and over-the-counter medicines, vitamins, and herbal products.
-Not all possible interactions are listed in this medication guide.
+This list is not complete and many other drugs may affect rabeprazole.
+This includes prescription and over-the-counter medicines, vitamins, and herbal products.
+Not all possible drug interactions are listed here.

 More about rabeprazole